boostercloud/booster/docs/README.md

 #### Read models naming convention

-As it has been previously commented, semantics plays an important role in designing a coherent system and your application should reflect your domain concepts, we recommend to chooose a representative domain name and use the `ReadModel` suffix in your read models name.
+As it has been previously commented, semantics plays an important role in designing a coherent system and your application should reflect your domain concepts, we recommend choosing a representative domain name and use the `ReadModel` suffix in your read models name.

 Despite you can place your read models in any directory, we strongly recommend you to put them in `<project-root>/src/read-models`.
 Having all the read models in one place will help you to understand your application's capabilities at a glance.